Amazon workers vote to join a union in New York in historic move

 Smalls will have another chance to organize a smaller Staten Island Amazon warehouse, which is holding a vote beginning April 25.

-Amazon did not immediately respond to a request for comment.
-It has said it doesn’t “think unions are the best answer for our employees.”
+Amazon released a statement Friday, saying it was “disappointed with the outcome of the election in Staten Island because we believe having a direct relationship with the company is best for our employees.”
+It said it was considering filing objections based on the “inappropriate and undue influence by the NLRB that we and others (including the National Retail Federation and U.S. Chamber of Commerce) witnessed in this election.”

 Amazon founder Jeff Bezos owns The Washington Post.

+Smalls strode out of the NLRB headquarters after the vote in a bright red sweatsuit and red Yankees baseball cap, his uniform for much of the campaign.
+He and the leaders of the union collapsed in a scrum chanting “ALU,” and then Smalls popped a bottle of champagne.

+Smalls, who chronicled how the campaign started with just a couple chairs and a tent, said the campaign became his life.

+“We wanna thank Jeff Bezos for going to space because when he was up there we were signing people up,” Smalls joked.

-The win at the e-commerce giant is a major turning point for U.S. labor, which has seen a handful of key wins for unionization since the beginning of the pandemic.
-America has entered a period of unusually tight labor markets that many economists believe have given workers newfound power to demand higher wages and conditions from their employers.
+The victory at the e-commerce giant is a major turning point for U.S. labor, which has seen a handful of key wins for unionization since the beginning of the pandemic.
+America has entered a period of unusually tight labor markets that many economists believe has given workers newfound power to demand higher wages and conditions from their employers.

 Federal data has shown an astounding number of job openings nationally — more than 11 million, as of February — while the number of Americans changing jobs has also hit records.
-Employers have also added a record 7 million jobs over the past year as the economy rebounds from the coronavirus, accelerated by trillions of dollars in government spending and low interest rates.
+Employers have also added a record 7 million jobs over the past year as the economy rebounds from the pandemic, accelerated by trillions of dollars in government spending and low interest rates.

 The victory of the Amazon workers helps underscore that point for supporters of the hot economy unleashed by government policy.